Carbon Tax Calculations

 Specific Gravity = 141.5 / (API Gravity + 131.5)

-This gives a specific gravity of gasoline of about .75 (rounding up slightly).
+This gives a specific gravity of gasoline to be about .75 (rounding up slightly).
 That is, gasoline is 75% the density of water.
 There is one kg of water per liter by definition.
 There are about 3.8 liters per gallon, so one gallon of gasoline = .75 * 3.8 = 2.85 kg.
 Take 86% of this and you have about 2.5 kg/gallon of gasoline.
 I rounded up slightly.

 So, it appears that the 2.4 kg/gallon figure is the amount in gasoline.
 Let's round that figure up to 3 kg/gallon to take into account the energy wasted to get the gasoline out of the crude oil.
 (I wish I had a more accurate way to make this estimate, but have been unable to find a reference.
 I'd appreciate an email from someone who understands the refining industry.)